AHassan1024/Data-Manipulation/README.md

 - [ ] Possibly create a web visualiser for the data?
 - [ ] Documentation throughout
 - [ ] GitHub actions to automate creating the notebook?

+## How to use:
+1. Fork repo
+2. Upload your own .csv with the same fields as in the mock_flight_data.csv
+3. Replace filename in insights.py (4:28) with your CSV's filename.
+4. Get insights into the data by running the below in Terminal: python3 insights.py
+5. Output is printed directly into command line